 - Land Development Application with original signatures

-- Please note: a separate fee for VDOT made to “The Treasurer of Virginia” will also be collected in order to submit for VDOT review.
+- A separate fee check for VDOT made to “The Treasurer of Virginia” will also be collected in order to submit for VDOT review.
 (See VDOT Warrenton Residency contact info, upper right of page)